Aurelian-C/React-Summary_App/src/markdowns/Defining_&_using_routes.md

 ![Defining_&_using_routes1](..\img\Defining_&_using_routes1.jpg)

 > Note: You don't have to name folder 'pages'.
-You can use the 'components' folder you already have, you could name it 'routes' or whatever you want. ==Is a good practice to separate pages folder with a name of 'pages' to clearly indicate that the components stored in there, whilst being regular React components, will be loaded with help of Routing==
+You can use the 'components' folder you already know, you could name it 'routes' or whatever you want. ==Is a good practice to separate pages folder with a name of 'pages' to clearly indicate that the components stored in there, whilst being regular React components, will be loaded with help of Routing==

 `RouterProvider` is a regular component which we can use in our JSX markup, and we could of course wrap it with other JSX markup or add more JSX markup: